Zoujoko/CPE_dante_2018/README.md

 Maze Generator and Maze Solver in C

 Usage:
+make re
-./generator [size x] [size y] [write perfect if you want a perfect maze and nothing if you don't want to] ./solver map.txt
+./generator/generator [size x] [size y] [write perfect if you want a perfect maze and nothing if you don't want to] ./solver/solver map.txt